Contact Us for a Free Consultation (213) 542-0979

 We've got to assess how the prosecutors are going to attack us – how they're going to say they've proven their case because once we do that, we can develop our defense and decide what our response to that attack will be.

-Of course, the response has to make sense, and it has to lead to the conclusion that you or your loved one is innocent, you didn't commit the crime, and the prosecutors have not proven the case.
+Of course, the response has to make sense and lead to the conclusion that you or your loved one is innocent, you didn't commit the crime, and the prosecutors have not proven the case.
 If guilt is not in doubt, we should consider negotiating a favorable plea bargain.

 If you need the best, and I think you do if you're being charged with murder because you're usually facing the rest of your life in prison, you've come to the right place.